 Do Not Ski Under the Influence of Alcohol

-Travel insurance claims may be declined if you were under the influence of alcohol or drugs at the time of your ski injury.
-Apres-ski culture is a big part of the experience, but skiing or snowboarding while intoxicated is both dangerous and potentially policy-voiding.
+Travel insurance claims can be declined if you were under the influence of alcohol or drugs at the time of your ski injury.
+Apres-ski is part of the culture, but skiing or snowboarding while intoxicated is both dangerous and potentially policy-voiding.
+Keep the drinking for after you have finished for the day.

 6

-If you need to claim for unused lift pass days or equipment hire costs, you will need original receipts.
+If you need to claim for unused lift pass days or equipment hire costs, original receipts are required.
 Keep all lift pass purchase confirmations, rental agreements, and equipment hire receipts.
-Photograph your equipment before departure as evidence of condition and ownership.
+Photograph your equipment before departure as evidence of its condition and your ownership.

 Frequently Asked Questions

-Common questions Kiwis ask about ski and snowboard travel insurance.
+Common questions Australians ask about ski and snowboard travel insurance.

 Does standard travel insurance cover skiing?

 In most cases, no. Skiing and snowboarding are typically classified as adventure or hazardous activities and are excluded from basic travel insurance policies.
-You will need a policy with a specific winter sports add-on or a comprehensive plan that includes winter sports cover.
-Always check the Product Disclosure Statement (PDS) before purchasing.
+You need a policy with a specific winter sports add-on or a comprehensive plan that includes winter sports cover.
+World Nomads includes skiing as standard on both their plans.
+Always check the Product Disclosure Statement before purchasing.

-How much does ski travel insurance cost from NZ?
+How much does ski travel insurance cost from Australia?

-For a two-week ski trip to Japan, comprehensive winter sports cover typically ranges from $120 - $250 NZD per person depending on age and cover level.
+For a two-week ski trip to Japan, comprehensive winter sports cover typically ranges from A$130 to A$280 per person depending on age and cover level.
 Trips to the USA and Switzerland tend to cost more due to higher medical expenses.
-These are estimates only - obtain a personalised quote from your chosen provider.
+These are indicative estimates only - obtain a personalised estimate from your chosen provider for accurate pricing.

 Am I covered for off-piste skiing?

-Most standard winter sports policies cover on-piste (groomed runs within resort boundaries) skiing only.
-Off-piste skiing, backcountry touring, and heli-skiing typically require a higher-tier policy or specific adventure cover.
-World Nomads covers some off-piste activities on its Explorer plan.
+Most standard winter sports policies cover on-piste skiing on groomed runs within resort boundaries only.
+Off-piste skiing, backcountry touring, and heli-skiing typically require a higher-tier policy.
+World Nomads covers some off-piste activities on their Explorer plan.
 Always confirm with your provider before skiing outside marked runs.

 What happens if my ski equipment is lost by the airline?

 Travel insurance with equipment cover reimburses you for lost, stolen, or damaged ski gear, subject to policy limits and per-item caps.
-If your equipment is delayed (not lost), some policies cover the cost of hiring replacement gear until your equipment arrives.
-Keep all airline property irregularity reports and rental receipts.
+If your equipment is delayed rather than lost, some policies cover the cost of hiring replacement gear until your own equipment arrives.
+Keep all airline property irregularity reports and rental receipts for your claim.

 Does travel insurance cover lift pass loss?

 Yes, most ski travel insurance policies include lift pass cover.
-If an injury or illness prevents you from skiing, the policy reimburses the unused portion of your lift pass.
-The amount is typically calculated based on the daily rate for the remaining unused days.
-Some policies also cover resort closure days.
+If an injury or illness prevents you from skiing, the policy reimburses the unused portion of your multi-day lift pass.
+The reimbursement is typically calculated based on the daily rate for the remaining unused days.
+Some policies also cover days lost to resort closures.

 Am I covered for helicopter rescue on the mountain?

 Comprehensive winter sports travel insurance covers helicopter rescue and mountain evacuation costs.
-This is one of the most important components of ski insurance, as helicopter rescue can cost NZ$30,000 - NZ$100,000+ depending on the location and complexity.
+This is one of the most valuable components of ski insurance, as helicopter rescue can cost A$40,000 to A$100,000 or more depending on the location and complexity.
 Confirm that your policy explicitly includes mountain rescue and air ambulance.

-Coverage varies by provider.
-Some winter sports policies cover standard terrain park riding (jumps, rails, half-pipe), while others exclude it.
-Competitive freestyle, racing, and extreme terrain features are more commonly excluded.
+Cover for terrain park injuries varies by provider.
+Some winter sports policies cover standard terrain park features such as jumps, rails, and half-pipe.
+Others exclude them.
+Competitive freestyle events, racing, and extreme terrain features are more commonly excluded.
 Check your policy wording carefully if you plan to use terrain parks.

-Can I get cover for a ski season (3+ months)?
+Can I get cover for an extended ski season of three months or more?

 Yes, several providers offer long-stay policies suitable for extended ski seasons.
-World Nomads and Orbit Protect are popular choices for Kiwis spending entire seasons in Japan, Canada, or Europe.
-If you are also working during your ski season, check whether your policy covers you while employed - a working holiday policy may be more appropriate.
+World Nomads is popular with Australians spending entire seasons in Japan, New Zealand, or Europe.
+If you are also working during your ski season, check whether your policy covers you while employed.
+A working holiday policy may be more appropriate in that case.

 Ready to Compare Ski Travel Insurance?

-Compare ski and snowboard travel insurance from NZ's top providers in under 2 minutes.
-Find the right winter sports cover - it's 100% free.
+Compare ski and snowboard travel insurance from Australia's leading providers in under 2 minutes.
+Find the right winter sports cover - it is 100% free.

 Compare Estimates